warped-pinball/origin/README.md

 API clients are generated from `openapi.json` using [Fern](https://buildwithfern.com).
-Running `./scripts/generate-sdks.sh` produces TypeScript and Python SDKs in `sdks/typescript` and `sdks/python` respectively.
-The web host consumes the TypeScript build.
+Running `./scripts/generate-sdks.sh` produces a TypeScript SDK in `sdks/typescript`.
+The web host consumes this build.
 The API base URL comes from the `PUBLIC_API_URL` environment variable.
 See `docs/SDKS.md` for details.

 ## Continuous Integration

 Pull requests run backend and SDK tests.
-On `main` the workflow also executes `scripts/generate-sdks.sh` and publishes the resulting packages to npm and PyPI using repository secrets for authentication.
+On `main` the workflow also executes `scripts/generate-sdks.sh` and publishes the resulting package to npm using repository secrets for authentication.
 Docker images are built for releases and attached as artifacts.

 ## Testing